prisypcherian/nagp-assignment-devops/README.md

 Run the pom using the command -  mvn clean install

-Run the maven build project (jar) as Docker Container -c 'touch nagp-java-service.jar'
+Run the maven build project (jar) as Docker Container docker -c 'touch nagp-java-service.jar'

 # nagp-assignment-Trigger the Build from Jenkins
-Commit the code to the repository - https://github.com/prisypcherian/nagp-assignment-devops.git Jenkins to be configured with
+1. Commit the code to the repository - https://github.com/prisypcherian/nagp-assignment-devops.git
+2. Jenkins to be configured with the above GIT  URL - Click Build from the Jenkins Dashboard.
+3. Pipeline is executed  - build and deploy the Docker Container